Gilsonlgd/react-topojson-heatmap/README.md

 - Interactive and responsive design
 - Perfect for visualizing geospatial data on custom maps

+## Limitations
+This component currently supports only TopoJSON files containing a *single object* in the objects attribute.
+If your TopoJSON contains multiple objects, *only the first object* will be projected and rendered.
+Make sure to structure your TopoJSON data accordingly or filter the objects before passing them to the component.

 ## Installation

 To install the package, use npm: